jito-foundation/restaking/docs/_restaking/00_restaking_accounts.md

 ## 4.1.
 NcnOperatorState

 This state represents the mutual opt-in relationship between an NCN and an Operator.
 The NCN initializes this state.
-After created, the NCN and operator can both warm-up and cooldown the state to show support for each other.
+Once created, the NCN and operator can both warm-up and cooldown the state to show support for each other.

 ```mermaid
 graph TD